 The campground can get quite cold and windy since there isn’t anything to block the wind off the ocean.

 By far the best site is site 25, which is at the end of an access road and is right on the lagoon.
 Site 11 also has a superb view of the lagoon, but it has less privacy since it’s on the main loop.
-Some of the other sites are also on the lagoon, but the view is blocked by shrubs.
+There are other sites on the lagoon, but their views are blocked by shrubs.

 The sites are $25/night.
 The campground is first-come, first-served; there are no reservations.

 Sites 21 and 26 have RV hookups and are $10/night extra if you use the hookups; the loop road is too narrow and twisty for RVs.

 Sites 17 and 18 are hike/bike sites for long-distance hikers or bikers and are $10/night.